Internet Accuracy ProjectInternet Accuracy Project

 Selected stage credits:

 Her stage credits include a number of major Broadway hits in which she starred alongside some of the biggest names in entertainment.
 Vance made her Broadway debut in Jerome Kern and Oscar Hammerstein's Music in the Air (1932-1933).
-Other stage credits include Anything Goes (1934-35) in which she understudied Ethel Merman, and later headlined a national tour of the popular show.
+Other stage credits include, Anything Goes (1934-35) in which she understudied Ethel Merman, and later headlined a national tour of the popular show.
 Red, Hot and Blue (1936-37) starring Bob Hope, and Ethel Merman, was followed by a central role in Hooray For What!
 (1937-38) starring Ed Wynn.
 Next came Kiss the Boys Goodbye at the Erlanger Theatre, in Buffalo, New York (1939), Skylark (1939-40), Out From Under (1940), and Cole Porter's long-running Let's Face It (1941-43), which ran at the Imperial Theater on Broadway and starred Danny Kaye, Eve Arden, and Nanette Fabray.
 She also appeared in The Voice of the Turtle (1945-46) in a role she would reprise a couple of times in the late 1940s and early '50s.
 Viv next appeared in It Takes Two (1947), The Cradle Will Rock (1947-48), and finally, My Daughter, Your Son in 1969.

 Selected film credits:

-Vance made just a few motion pictures including The Secret Fury (1950), The Blue Veil (1951), and The Great Race (1965).
+Vance made just a few motion pictures including, The Secret Fury (1950), The Blue Veil (1951), and The Great Race (1965).

 Selected TV guest appearances:

-Vivian made numerous guest appearances on television series such as The Milton Berle Show, Toast of the Town (later The Ed Sullivan Show), The Bob Hope Show, The Deputy, The Red Skelton Show, I've Got a Secret, Love, American Style, and Rhoda.
+Vivian made numerous guest appearances on television series, such as, The Milton Berle Show, Toast of the Town (later The Ed Sullivan Show), The Bob Hope Show, The Deputy, The Red Skelton Show, I've Got a Secret, Love, American Style, and Rhoda.

 Sources

-Copyright © 2005-2010 INTERNET ACCURACY PROJECT.
+Copyright © 2005-2012 INTERNET ACCURACY PROJECT.
 All rights reserved.
 All content, is the exclusive property of Internet Accuracy Project and may not be reproduced (on the Web, in print, or otherwise) without the express written permission of our organization.
 BY ACCESSING THIS SITE YOU ARE STATING THAT YOU AGREE TO BE BOUND BY OUR TERMS AND CONDITIONS regardless of whether you reside in the United States of America or not.
 Our Privacy Policy.
+This page was last updated January 1, 2012.